© 2025 SDPB

 What’s happening right now

-On May 1, President Trump issued an executive order prohibiting federal funds in the Corporation for Public Broadcasting to go to NPR or PBS and from member stations (like SDPB) to fund these organizations.
+Additionally, President Trump’s FY 2026 budget proposal eliminates all funding for public media except $30 million in closeout costs for CPB.
+These actions are in addition to President Trump’s May 1 executive order prohibiting federal funds in the Corporation for Public Broadcasting (CPB) to go to NPR or PBS and from member stations (like SDPB) to fund these organizations.

-Patricia Harrison, President and CEO of the Corporation for Public Broadcasting (CPB), issued the following statement on May 2 regarding the President’s Executive Order on public media:
+Patricia Harrison, President and CEO of the Corporation for Public Broadcasting, issued the following statement regarding the President’s proposed rescissions package:

 What happens if we lose this funding?

-While SDPB would immediately seek to raise the $2 million in lost CPB funds from donors and business sponsors, the loss of federal funding would very likely result in immediate and significant impacts on our ability to provide essential services, including production of local news, documentaries, and music programming; coverage of high school sports and activities; and our ability to purchase national programming and maintain broadcast infrastructure.
+While SDPB would immediately seek to raise the $2 million in lost CPB funds from donors and business sponsors, the loss of federal funding would very likely result in immediate and significant impacts on our ability to provide essential services, including production of local news, documentaries, and music programming; and our ability to purchase national programming and maintain broadcast infrastructure.

 In addition, stations across the country rely on pooled resources from CPB including satellite interconnection, emergency alert systems, the ability to license music, and to develop educational programs.
 The whole public broadcasting network would be impacted in ways that would also impact SDPB.